hashicorp/consul/website/source/docs/agent/options.html.md

         bytes for a kv request body to the [`/v1/kv`](/api/kv.html) endpoint.
         This limit defaults to [raft's](https://github.com/hashicorp/raft)
-        suggested max size(512KB). **Note that tuning these improperly can cause Consul to fail in unexpected ways.**, it may potentially affect leadership stability and prevent timely heartbeat signals by increasing RPC IO duration.
+        suggested max size(512KB). **Note that tuning these improperly can cause Consul to fail in unexpected ways**, it may potentially affect leadership stability and prevent timely heartbeat signals by increasing RPC IO duration.
         This option affects the txn endpoint too, but Consul 1.7.2 introduced